-Liberation theology, believed that Christians should have solidarity with the poor and those on the economic margins; in their struggle for economic justice; and social dignity by advocating for their rights and working for their emancipation from economic bondage that tied them to their poverty.
-Whilst it asserted; GOD loves all, He has a preferential love for the poor; and that amongst the many issues a Christian could be involved in, this one had a preferential priority.
-This means Christians should side with the poor in challenging the institutions and structures that keep people poor.
-The fashioned a spirituality to suit this, interpreting the scriptures; to their context; and through a filter of the cause of Liberation; applying the texts of scriptures to the economic injustices they were seeking to fight against.
-They sustained a critique of the social, economic, and political systems; attitudes, beliefs and practices; that held the poor in position of poverty; these included capitalism, imperialism; neo colonialism amongst others.
-They avoided over spiritualisation; by emphasising the liberation of the whole person; body mind and soul; and sought to apply the principle of liberation to all aspects of life; it also emphasised being practical in dealing with problems; with reflection and prayer; thus it moved many of those influenced from merely intercessors; to activists in the cause of the poor.
+Liberation Theology believed that Christians should have solidarity with the poor and those on the economic margins in their struggle for economic justice and social dignity by advocating for their rights and working for their emancipation from economic bondage that tied them to their poverty.
+Whilst it asserted “GOD loves all and has a preferential love for the poor,” amongst the many issues a Christian could be involved in, this one had a preferential priority to side with the poor in challenging the institutions and structures that keep people poor.
+They fashioned a spirituality, interpreting the Scriptures to their context and, through a filter of the cause of Liberation, applied the texts within Scripture to the economic injustices they were seeking to fight against.
+They sustained a critique of the social, economic, and political systems; attitudes, beliefs and practices that held the poor in the position of poverty.
+These included capitalism, imperialism; neo-colonialism, amongst others.
+They avoided over-spiritualisation by emphasising the liberation of the whole person; body, mind, and soul.
+They sought to apply the principle of liberation to all aspects of life.
+They also emphasised being practical in dealing with problems with reflection and prayer; thus it moved many of those influenced from mere intercessors to activists in the cause of the poor.